 The school sponsors both an annual concerto competition to perform with the orchestra and, uniquely, a chamber music competition.

 Our students also have an opportunity to teach at our Community School of the Arts, find experience and employment playing for churches, perform at area institutions, and take advantage of the myriad riches of a world cultural center, Chicago, as both spectator and participant.

 In short, at NIU you will not only have an academically sound foundation, but also continuing professional applied experiences often supported by undergraduate scholarships and graduate assistantship and tuition waivers for teaching and collaborative piano.

 As a keyboardist, you will find yourself in constant demand for both teaching and performance collaboration, as well as solo performance.
 Keyboard provides a solid foundation for understanding music, so all musicians must study keyboard, and all musicians value good keyboard collaboration highly.
-There are careers teaching in public schools, higher education, and in the private studio.
-Collaboration can take many forms, which could include studio accompanying, choral accompanying, vocal coaching, church work, dance accompanying, opera, orchestra pianist, small ensembles, and on and on.
+There are careers teaching in public schools, higher education and in the private studio.
+Collaboration can take many forms, which could include studio accompanying, choral accompanying, vocal coaching, church work, dance accompanying, opera, orchestra pianist and small ensembles.

-Our alumni have built keyboard careers in a wide variety of ways that have included university professors (Duke University, UMass, Shanghai Conservatory and others throughout Asia, Idaho State University, etc.), Houston Grand Opera vocal coach, Seattle Opera vocal coach, Opera Midwest accompanist, innumerable Chicagoland public school teachers and private teachers, Dal Niente contemporary ensemble pianist, and numerous private music school faculty across the U.S.
+Our alumni have built keyboard careers in a wide variety of ways that have included university professors (Duke University, University of Massachusetts, Shanghai Conservatory and others throughout Asia, Idaho State University, etc.), Houston Grand Opera vocal coach, Seattle Opera vocal coach, Opera Midwest accompanist, innumerable Chicagoland public school teachers and private teachers, Dal Niente contemporary ensemble pianist and numerous private music school faculty across the U.S.

 If you are an alum we’d love to hear about what you’re up to.